pawan43563/devfest-contentstack/README.md

          JIRA_API_TOKEN=<<YOUR JIRA API TOKEN>>

-    iv. build and start the server with following commands:
+    iv.
+Build and start the server with following commands:

          npm run build

          npm run start

     v.
 The server will start running on port 3000

+***

 3. #### Set-Up the frontend